On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Algorithm description

 \section{Algorithm description}

-The Network-GIANT algorithm is given by the two following consensus-based updates at each node $i$ at iteration $k$, one for the parameter vector $x_i^k$, and the other one being the familiar update for the gradient-tracking vector $s_i^k$ \cite{li_na_gradient_tracking}, as given below:
+Define the local Hessian by \(\tilde{H_i}^k = \nabla^2 f_i(x_i^k)\) at the $i$-th node at the $k$-th iteration, and set the initial condition \(s_i^0 = \nabla f_i(x_i^0)\).
+The Network-GIANT algorithm is given by the two following consensus-based updates at each node $i$ at iteration $k$, one for the parameter vector $x_i^k$, and the other one being the familiar update for the gradient-tracking vector $s_i^k$ \cite{li_na_gradient_tracking}, as given below for all \(k \in \Nz\):\footnote{The set \(\Nz\) denotes the set of all natural numbers.}

-where $\tilde{H_i}^k = \nabla^2 f_i(x_i^k)$ is the local Hessian at the $i$-th node at the $k$-the iteration, which is invertible due to the strong convexity assumption on $f_i(x)$. $0 < \eta < 1$ is a stepsize that needs to be chosen carefully. \begin{remark} Note that although the above algorithm requires an inverse local Hessian computation at each node, there are computationally efficient iterative approximate Hessian inverse calculation methods, e.g. a variation of the standard conjugate-gradient algorithm called LiSSA \cite{JMLR_hazan}.
-There are also similar methods for computing the product of inverse Hessian and gradients.
+Here $\tilde{H_i}^k = \nabla^2 f_i(x_i^k)$ is invertible due to the strong convexity assumption on $f_i(x)$.
+The stepsize is denoted by $\eta \in (0,1)$, which needs to be chosen carefully. \begin{remark} Note that although the above algorithm requires an inverse local Hessian computation at each node, there are computationally efficient iterative approximate Hessian inverse calculation methods, e.g., a variation of the standard conjugate-gradient algorithm called LiSSA \cite{JMLR_hazan}, or sketching-type approximation methods \cite{ref:SW-AG-MWM-18}.
+There are also similar efficient methods for computing the product of the inverse Hessian and gradients.
 These techniques can be used to alleviate the computational burden for Hessian inversion at the nodes in case of high dimensional problems. \end{remark}

 Using the matrix notation from \eqref{globalvar}, one can write the above algorithm compactly as follows: